d-ulyanov/.zshrc/README.md

 # My .zshrc configuration

-This repo contains my basic .bash_profile settings (MacOS) and typical aliases for Git and kubectl
+This repo contains my basic .zshrc settings (MacOS Monterey) and typical aliases for Git and kubectl

 ## Usage